 Many federal agencies, including NIH and NSF, have extended deadlines or are permitting late applications within a certain window.

-The Council on Governmental Relations published a useful matrix on Federal Agency Guidance on COVID -19's Impact on Proposals and Awards that addresses late proposal acceptance guidance, allowability of salaries and other project activities, SAM registration, other project costs, and trainee programs.
+The COGR Institutional and Agency Responses to COVID-19 and Additional Resources website contains links to agency specific guidance that addresses late proposal acceptance guidance, allowability of salaries and other project activities, SAM registration, other project costs, and trainee programs.

 Please contact your pre-award SPA if you believe that you have a COVID-19 related reason for needing an extension not covered under existing sponsor extensions.